PowerMops/powermops-site/src/routes/pmops/Lesson-18.md

 need to define.
 Some other messages such as 'object not unique' may appear as well.
 As long as the load doesn't stop, however, nothing fatal is occurring in memory.
-When the load is complete, clear the screen with CLS (select 'Clear Window' item of \"Utilities\" menu (CMD+2) on PowerMops) and check your program.
+When the load is complete, clear the screen with CLS (select 'Clear Window' item of "Utilities" menu (CMD+2) on PowerMops) and check your program.

 Starting the turtle in the home location, try issuing some Logo commands